 Why did you decide to participate in this Culture Moves Europe residency?

-Work translated into Spanish:
+Book translated into Spanish:

 (Arthaud poche, 2017)

-Interview published in: https://www.atlas-citl.org/enrique-alda-culture-moves-europe/
+Interview published in https://www.atlas-citl.org/enrique-alda-culture-moves-europe/

 This post is also available in: Spanish